MINI Paceman (2013-2016) Review

 • Weak non-turbo engine

-"In this MINI Paceman review we're looking at one of the MINI spin-offs that was hardly a roaring success.
+"This MINI spin-off was hardly a roaring success.
 But as a used option it makes a bit more sense, as it's a little different to the thousands of MINI hatchbacks on the road and still has pretty much all the qualities you expect from the brand."

 MINI Paceman (2013-2016) Review: exterior front three quarter photo of the MINI Paceman

-If you’re bored of the normal MINI fare, it might just be worth checking out.
+If you’re bored with the normal MINI fare, it might just be worth checking out.
 MINI’s logic was reasonable.
-For many, the regular three-door MINI hatchback was simply too compact, particularly in the rear and boot.
+For many, the regular three-door MINI hatchback was simply too compact, particularly in the rear and boot

 The MINI Paceman was intended to be a three-door step up, one with distinctive looks of its own, and with vital extra capacity for passengers and luggage.
 It was given a sporty slant with some punchy engines and firm suspension.